mesalock-linux/packages/README.md

 Linux distributions, packages in MesaLock Linux are written in memory-safe language (e.g., Rust and Go).

+## Categories

+There are four categories of all packages:
+  - `core`: core packages to bootstrap the system
+  - `community`: packages from community
+  - `core-testing`: new core packages or new version for trying and testing
+  - `community-testing`: new community packages or new version for trying and testing

 ## Contributing

 A package consist of a `BUILD` script and related files and patches.
 It is very